-[Consensus moderation] Conducting comparability meetings involves having a number of staff coming together, individually marking the same pieces of work and comparing the results.
-Through discussion and clarification, a group of staff gradually come to a 'consensus' on the marks/grades they would award for a piece of work. ('Moderation strategies', p.
-1, ALTC Assessment Moderation Toolkit 2010)
+Achieving consensus can be approached in a variety of ways.
+For example, it commonly involves the marking staff participating in "comparability meetings" with other staff.
+In these meetings participants individually and independently mark the same pieces of work and compare the results.
+Through discussion and clarification, the staff members gradually reach 'consensus' on the marks/grades they would award for a piece of work and the reasons for them. ('Moderation strategies', p.
+1, ALTC Assessment Moderation Toolkit 2010).